vladimirschneider/To-Do-List/README.md

 const tasks = storage.tasks;
 ```

-In the html I created a task template with html tag `<template>`, tasks container and form for create a task.
+Then I will create a html task template with html tag `<template>`, tasks container, and a task creation form.

 ```html
 <template id="task">